ESIPFed/data-help-desk/docs/planning/planning_steps.md

 A crucial component of a successful data help desk is a well-curated collection of resources to address common questions and provide further learning opportunities.

-**This collection can include:**
+This Collection Can Include:

-1. Recorded demos and tutorials on tools, platforms, and data management best practices.
-These can be valuable for asynchronous learning.
+-   Recorded demos and tutorials on tools, platforms, and data management best practices.
-1. One-pagers and handouts providing concise information on key topics such as FAIR principles, data citation, and data management planning.
+-   One-pagers and handouts providing concise information on key topics such as FAIR principles, data citation, and data management planning.
-1. A reference desk staffed with experts who can provide real-time support and answer questions directly.
-For virtual help desks, this could involve monitoring question platforms.
-1. A rotating slide deck displayed at a physical help desk with useful prompts and information.
+-   A rotating slide deck displayed at a physical help desk with useful prompts and information.
-1. For virtual events, a gallery of recorded demos, tutorials, and one-pagers accessible online.
+-   A gallery of recorded demos, tutorials, and one-pagers accessible online.
-1. Links to external online resources, including data repositories, relevant organizations, data management training materials, and articles.
+-   Links to external online resources, including data repositories, relevant organizations, data management training materials, and articles.
 Consider organizing these links for easy access.
-1. Contact information for users to follow up with experts if their questions cannot be immediately answered.
+-   Contact information for users to follow up with experts if their questions cannot be immediately answered.
-1. Consider establishing year-round support services such as a dedicated email address or a Slack channel where users can ask questions.
+-   Consider establishing year-round support services such as a dedicated email address or a Slack channel where users can ask questions.
-1. Volunteer guidelines to support experts in contributing effectively.
+-   Volunteer guidelines to support experts in contributing effectively.
-1. Document frequently asked questions (FAQs)
+-   Document frequently asked questions (FAQs)
-    - With their answers to provide quick self-service support.
-See [example user questions]({{ site.baseurl }}{% link docs/resources/user_questions.md %})

 ## Outlining Types of Questions